 Are there restrictions on how my parents spend their money?

 Your parents can spend their money any way they like.
-Borrowers have often used a reverse mortgage to eliminate an existing mortgage payment, payoff other debts, work on home improvements, embark on vacations or replace an aging vehicle.
+Borrowers have often used a reverse mortgage to eliminate existing mortgage payments, payoff debts, make home improvements, embark on vacations, or replace old vehicles.
 (Any existing mortgage debt is refinanced into the reverse mortgage loan.)

 Is there any information that provides what all of the fees will be?

-We provide your parents with the Total Annual Loan Cost, or “TALC” disclosure, which is required by the Federal Reserve Board.
+The Federal Reserve Board requires your parents be provided with the Total Annual Loan Cost, or “TALC” disclosure.
 The TALC displays the total transaction costs over the projected life of the loan, which will allow your parents to see all costs, if any, related to the reverse mortgage.